Welcome to a Fundholder Story

 The first of what would be many philanthropic ventures came in 1972, when Doug was asked to chair the fundraising efforts of Joseph Brant Memorial Hospital’s (JBMH) Healthy Tomorrow program.
 “We were aiming to raise $5 million, which was a huge goal back then,” says Leggat.
 “We all made some calls and Burlington, being such a generous community, stepped up and helped us achieve that goal.”

 But try to give Leggat credit for the outstanding fundraising accomplishment and he’ll be the first to point out who is really to thank.
 “I had a great committee,” he says.
 “You can’t ever do anything by yourself.
 It’s too big and it’s something you have to work towards.”

 The longevity of Doug’s commitment to JBMH is truly remarkable.
 The hospital recently created an advisory group of keenly interested citizens, called the Ambassadors.
 Once again Doug stepped up to be on the Executive Committee.
 He will be influential in the largest capital campaign to support expansion and redevelopment of the hospital.

 Children and youth is another area that Doug is a passionate about.
-In 2011, the Leggat Family Fund granted to Nelson Youth Centres, an accredited children's mental health centre that provides group based treatment programs for Halton's children and youth and their families.
+In 2011, 2012 and 2013 the Leggat Family Fund granted to Nelson Youth Centres, an accredited children's mental health centre that provides group based treatment programs for Halton's children and youth and their families.
 Doug became involved with Nelson Youth Centres about two years ago because he saw the need in Burlington for a place that supports children experiencing behavioural problems.